 1927 Opening night of the musical Piggy, by Lew Brown and Cliff Friend, based on the play The Rich Mr. Hoggenheimer.
-This show, which runs 83 performances at the Royale Theatre, is one of the few musicals in history that decided to change its title after opening night.
+The show, which runs 83 performances at the Royale Theatre, is one of the few musicals in history that decided to change its title after opening night.
 The new moniker: I Told You So.

-1976 Stephen Sondheim and John Weidman's Pacific Overtures opens tonight at the Winter Garden Theatre.
+1976 Stephen Sondheim and John Weidman's Pacific Overtures opens at the Winter Garden Theatre.
 The musical uses a Kabuki-like staging and elements of Eastern music.
 Harold Prince directs an Asian-American cast.

 2009 Tom O'Horgan, the Drama Desk Award-winning, Tony-nominated director who brought a downtown ethic to his Broadway projects, including the original Broadway productions of Hair and Jesus Christ Superstar, dies at age 84.

 2016 David Margulies, an actor who successfully moved back and forth from stage to TV to film with memorable portraits of harried ethnic characters, dies at age 78.
 Margulies made 13 appearances on Broadway from The Iceman Cometh in 1973 to Wonderful Town in 2003.